 Below, you'll learn how to create a campaign in MailChimp.

 - Click the Create Campaign button in the top-right corner to create a Regular Ol' Campaign.

 - On the Recipients step, select the list that you'd like to send your campaign to.

 - On the Setup step, add your Email subject, From name, and From email address.
-Use the options below to select tracking, connect Social Media options, and set advanced options.
-When you're finished, click the Design step in the progress bar or the Next button in the bottom right-hand corner.
+Use the options below to select tracking, connect social media options, and set advanced options.
+When you're finished, click the Design step in the progress bar or the Next button in the bottom-right corner.